 During the event, three special speakers from Con Edison took the stage.
 Business Development Manager Arman Hamamdjian explained Con Edison’s 40 to 70 percent incentives increase in the Commercial & Industrial (C&I) program on energy-efficient equipment upgrades, which will last until the end of the program’s fiscal year in October.
 And on top of the incentive bonus, Con Edison is providing up to 15 percent more incentives for the Brooklyn and Queens neighborhoods.

-Manager of Energy Efficiency Mahdi Jawad educated the audience on their incentive navigator tool, useful for calculating incentive estimates for energy-efficient projects.
+Manager of Energy Efficiency Mahdi Jawad educated the audience on their incentive navigator tool.
+This tool is useful for calculating incentive estimates for energy-efficient projects.

-Lighting Engineer Peter Jacobson gave a rundown of why it’s beneficial to consider networked lighting controls and the special incentives Con Edison will honor for such projects.
+Lighting Engineer Peter Jacobson gave a rundown of why it’s beneficial to consider networked lighting controls.
+He also discussed the special incentives Con Edison will honor for such projects.
 Overall, the crowd received a sense of why it’s important and valuable to act now when it comes to sustainable conversions within New York City property and building spaces.

-To conclude the speaking portion, Big Shine Energy Executive Director, Eduard Rodriguez segued into LED lighting quality, explaining the crucial factors to consider when choosing energy-efficient lighting as it relates to sustainability.
+To conclude the speaking portion, Big Shine Energy Executive Director, Eduard Rodriguez segued into LED lighting quality.
+He explained the crucial factors to consider when choosing energy-efficient lighting as it relates to sustainability.